nickjfrench/go-url-shortener/README.md

 # URL Shortener
-Code was developed while reading the Let's Go book by Alex Edwards.
+Code is being developed while reading the Let's Go book by Alex Edwards.
 For personal interest, I changed the scope from a `Code Snippet Hosting` to a `URL Shortener` service.

 This is for personal use-case for my website: [nickfrench.dev](https://nickfrench.dev)